virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Introduction

-\para{Implementations} We implemented \sysname on both QEMU and ARM Fixed Virtual Platform (FVP).
-With \sysname, for the first time can we built the software stack to support both CCA and \sysname, including the \ATF, \RMM, QEMU/KVM and the \test framework etc. We conducted micro-benchmarks to evaluate the cost of \sysname regarding common hypervisor operations.
-Furthermore, we ported a number of real-world applications including MySQL, Apache, etc..
-The experimental results show that the overhead introduced by \sysname is low.
-Specifically, on a set of real-world workloads the overhead is less than 8\%, with the worst case of 17\% for the I/O intensive workloads.
+\para{Implementations} We implemented \sysname on real Arm servers, with and without S-EL2 support, respectively.
+With \sysname, we were able to build a software stack that supports both CCA and \sysname, including components such as \ATF, \RMM, QEMU/KVM, and the \test framework.
+We conducted micro-benchmarks to evaluate the impact of \sysname on common hypervisor operations.
+Additionally, we ported a number of real-world applications, including Redis, Memcached, MongoDB, MySQL, Apache, and Nginx etc., to run on \sysname.
+The experimental results demonstrate that the overhead introduced by \sysname is minimal.
+Specifically, in a set of real-world workloads, the overhead is below 29.7\% for \sysname-SEL2, while \sysname-EL3 outperforms the baseline in the majority of workloads.
+This is likely attributed to the fact that in \sysname-EL3, \cvms operate in bare-metal mode, thereby eliminating the overhead of CPU and memory virtualization.
+This showcases the efficiency and effectiveness of \sysname in practical scenarios.

 \para{Contributions} The paper makes the following contributions.